 It describes, in a detailed and consistent way, a possible future path our economy can take, given certain assumptions.

 Such assumptions are made – on the basis of expert judgment, other modelling exercises and scientific peer review – about

 Because the Reference Scenario assumes current policies are continued, it can be used as a benchmark to assess the impacts of policy changes.

 Economic modelling can be used to assess what different targets mean or what consequences policy other changes have.
-It can also analyse a cost-effective pathway towards a long-term objective and thus help inform strategic decisions on policy.
+It can also analyse a pathway towards a long-term objectives and thus help inform strategic decisions on policy.